NCAR/NEON-visualization/docs/pages/about/index.md

 ---
+title: About the project
+banner-title: NCAR-NEON Collaboration
 layout: default
-title: About the Project
 ---

 ### [Our Aims](aims.html)